 Institute for Leadership in Changing Times (ILCT)

-The ILCT is an intensive nine-day leadership education program.
+The ILCT is an intensive eight-day leadership education program.
 This program is designed for individuals who have completed a First Line Supervisors course and who currently serve in or are soon to be promoted to middle-management positions within their agencies.
-The curriculum is education-based and focused on the study of leadership at an intermediate level.
+The curriculum is focused on the study of leadership at an intermediate level.
 The objective of this program is to develop “emerging leaders” by developing creative thinking and leadership skills.
 The curriculum also includes a mentoring session and mock panel conducted by the PELS Alumni Association.
 Program agenda includes Cultural Diversity and Career Development/Elective in-service credits.

 -2015 ILCT Program Application-